 What Are the Health Complications of Abuse?

-Regular abuse can result in:
+dependence (addiction).
+Regular or long-term abuse may also result in:

 - weight loss

 - rapid, irregular heartbeat

 - nerve damage

 Inhalant use among adolescents has been declining steadily over the

 past two decades.
 The

 National Institute on Drug Abuse found that roughly 5 percent of eighth

 graders reported using inhalants in 2014.
 This figure is down from 8 percent in